I Just Wanna Be with You

-"I Just Wanna Be with You" is a song by Swedish musician Bo Martin Erik Erikson, known under the pseudonym of E-Type featuring backing vocals by singer Jessica Folcker.
-Produced by him with Kristian Lundin, it was released in 1997 by Stockholm Records as the fourth single from the musician's second album, The Explorer (1996).
-The song was a hit in several countries, peaking at number 10 in Sweden and number 15 in Finland.
+"I Just Wanna Be with You" is a song by Swedish musician Bo Martin Erik Erikson, known under the pseudonym of E-Type featuring backing vocals by Swedish singer Jessica Folcker, who doesn't appear in the accompanying music video.
+Produced by him with Kristian Lundin, the song was released in 1997 by Stockholm Records as the fourth single from the musician's second album, The Explorer (1996).
+"I Just Wanna Be with You" was a hit in several countries, peaking at number two in Estonia, number 10 in Sweden and number 15 in Finland.
+It ended up as number 69 on the Swedish year-end chart.

 Critical reception

 In Music & Medias review of the album, The Explorer, "I Just Wanna Be with You" was described as a "single candidate […] with Ace of Base-beats".